-Surely, one could buy a website, write all the content and chase links themselves, and only have the cost of hosting + annual renewal of domain to bear, but if you want to put fewer man-hours - you have to invest.
+Surely, one could buy a website, write all the content, and chase links themselves, and only have the cost of hosting + annual renewal of domain to bear, but if you want to put fewer man-hours - you have to invest.

-At the same time, I want my money to spent in the best possible way to get the best return of each dollar put in.
+At the same time, I want my money to be spent in the best possible way to get the best return of each dollar put in.

-Better ROI can be achieved in two ways, growing your revenue more than what your expenses grow or cutting down on your expenses while keeping the same revenue levels.
+Better ROI can be achieved in two ways, growing your revenue more than your expenses grow or cutting down on your expenses while keeping the same revenue levels.

 Some ways of reducing costs while remaining the same revenue

-The key here is to really find those costs that doesn't correlate with revenue - if we cut it off, could it affect our ranking?
+The key here is to really find those costs that don't correlate with revenue - if we cut it off, could it affect our ranking?
 If not, we can cut costs without having a risk of losing any revenue.
 Here are some ideas to spark the mindset you should have when doing the cost review.

 One thing that usually slips between the cracks of recurring costs is the cost of domain renewal.
-That's usually because they're spread out and in a sense doesn't appear to be that much of a recurring expense.
+That's usually because they're spread out and in a sense don't appear to be that much of a recurring expense.